 Posting an IMDC

 An IMDC will be posted to the Pending Changes – Documents webpage and communicated in the IESO bulletin, as it is introduced from time to time.
-Generally, an IMDC will be posted for review and comment consistent with the analogous baseline process, where changes to market documents are posted to the Pending Changes – Documents webpage.
+If time permits, an IMDC will be posted for review and comment consistent with the analogous baseline process, where changes to market documents are posted to the Pending Changes – Documents webpage.

 Where an IMDC is introduced as a result of a government directive or other legal requirement, it may be posted as information only on the Pending Changes – Documents webpage, in which case it will be published directly on the Market Rules and Manuals Library webpage.